ventZl/cmrx/README.md

 * memory protection and isolation of processes
 * multi-threaded scheduler

+Additionally CMRX offers basic set of IPC features:

-* support for fast userspace mutexes (TBD)
+* support for fast userspace mutexes

-Planned features:
+* thread management: on demand creating, disposing and joining of other threads
+* signal delivery: threads can register signal handlers and other threads can send them signals
+* remote procedure call: kernel can dispatch call performed using interface and method ID and then provide result back to the caller.

+TBD:
-* extension of basic IPC: remote procedure calls, shared memory
+* shared memory support
+* registering of RPC services as syscalls

 In line with mikrokernel architecture, operating system itself does not offer any non-essential services.
 Instead of this, there is a mechanism, which allows